 Get Organized!
 Manage your time, simplify your life and live your true priorities with a weekly plan.
 Take a look at my plan and create your own with these simple steps.

 Set a Planning Time

-I’ve found that the most effective way to live my true values is to make a 10-15 minute appointment with myself and it works best if I consistently plan at the same time each week creates a habit and makes it much more likely that I will sit down and do the few minutes of work necessary to plan my week.
-In the past I planned my week on Sunday evening but most recently I am finding that Saturday mornings work best for my current season of life and the fact that I am a morning person.
+I’ve found that the most effective way to live my true values is to make a 10-15 minute appointment with myself every week to pray, think and plan.
+Setting a consistent time each week creates a habit and makes it much more likely that I will sit down and do the few minutes of work necessary to plan my week.
+In the past I planned my week on Sunday evening, but most recently I find that Saturday mornings work best for my current season of life and the fact that I’m a morning person.

 There are some items on everyone’s list that must be done for life to function.
 Around our house those include: